-Clipping path is a well-known photo editing process for many people, especially to the person who is working in the E-commerce business.
-Clipping path keeps its focus on creating life-like images.
+The clipping path is a well-known photo editing process for many people, especially for the person who is working in the E-commerce business.
+The clipping path keeps its focus on creating life-like images.

 However, while working with the clipping path, you might have faced a problem known as the clipping path inverted.
 Unfortunately, this problem is quite common in the Photoshop industry.